BSN Transfer Student Prerequisites

 Block Transfer Policy:

-The simplest way to transfer to the BSN program is by qualifying for the Block Transfer policy.
+All BSN transfer applicants must meet the requirements of the University of Portland's Core Curriculum Block Transfer Policy.
 This allows for the University Core curriculum to be satisfied, ensuring that students can seamlessly join the BSN program and complete all coursework required for graduation in 5 semesters.
 After matriculating at University of Portland, all transfer students will need to take one final University Core class at the Exploration Level.

 There are multiple paths to Block Transfer: